Genia Nemenoff: Marriage with Luboshutz

 The romance between Nemenoff and Luboshutz began in 1931.
 "The couple first met at the Paris Conservatoire where Luboshutz was conducting a piano masterclass for a small group of professionals" and Nemenoff was among the participants.
 In that year, after her successful Paris debut and tours throughout Europe, Nemenoff married Luboshutz in the United States and they settled in New York City.

 The couple’s move was also in response to the immigration of Nemenoff’s sister-in-law, the celebrated Russian violinist, Lea Luboshutz.
 She moved to the States due to the Russian revolution and had served as a faculty member at the Curtis Institute of Music in Philadelphia since 1928.

 “Luboshutz & Nemenoff” piano duo

-On January 18, 1937, Nemenoff made her duo piano concert debut with Luboshutz in Town Hall, New York City.
+The husband and wife duo-piano team was launched with a concert in South Bend, Indiana on October 15, 1936 and on January 18, 1937, Nemenoff made her New York concert debut with Luboshutz in Town Hall, New York City.
 Due to the huge success, the couple was "highly acclaimed as duo pianists".
 The duo’s partnership was characterized by The Remington Site as “lean, technically practically perfect and has a lot of strength and drive.”
 Their performance was given excellent reviews and praise from many critics and contemporary musicians:

 “They gave a lively account of themselves…Their playing had coordination, buoyancy and grace, and on occasion it was searching in its grasp of feeling and flavor.”